 Heat escapes from your head, and the baseball hat that blocks sun in the summer won’t help you much in the fall.
 At the same time, we like to save the heavyweight hats for skiing in the winter and in the fall opt for a lighter weight beanie made from merino wool.
 Like the baselayers described above, this type of hat will give you excellent warmth for the weight without soaking up a ton of sweat and smelliness.
 You’ll find it particularly helpful in cool temperatures when you stop hiking and start losing heat quickly.

-For a fall hiking hat, you can’t go wrong with the SmartWool Cuffed Beanie.
-It is fairly straightforward but checks all the boxes: it’s soft, warm, and durable.
+For a fall hiking hat, you can’t go wrong with the Smartwool Merino 250 Beanie.
+It’s fairly straightforward but checks all the boxes: the hat is soft, warm, and durable.
 We’ve used it for running on cold days and fall hiking on multiple occasions, and it works well for a wide range of uses and activity levels.
-Another slightly thicker option is the Ibex Meru hat, which we have a sentimental attachment to after many hiking and backpacking trips over the years.
-It too is a great lightweight merino beanie, but the SmartWool is cheaper and easier to adjust based on head size, so we hesitantly give the nod in that direction.
+Another slightly thicker option is the Patagonia Brodeo Beanie, which uses recycled wool and nylon with a ribbed cuff for a snug fit around your head.
+It too is a great lightweight wool beanie, but the Smartwool is cheaper and easier to adjust based on head size, so we give the nod in that direction.

 Other Fall Gear Considerations

 No matter the time of year, hikers need a good rain jacket.
-The best choices depend on your budget and how you intend to use the shell (i.e. will it double down for everyday use?), but a great value pick is the Marmot PreCip.
-It’s not a super lightweight or technical piece but should keep you dry and look good in the process.
+The best choice depends on your budget and how you intend to use the shell (i.e., will it double down for everyday use?), but a great value pick is the Marmot PreCip Eco.
+It’s not a super-lightweight or technical piece but should keep you dry and look good in the process.
 Because of the reasonable cost, it’s the jacket that we recommend most to friends and family.
 For a full list of options including serious performance pieces, see our article on the best rain jackets.
+And when the weather takes a more serious turn or you’re heading high into the mountains, consider upgrading to a 3-layer hardshell jacket that will breathe better and offer more bombproof protection in the wet.

 Hikers always need a good daypack.
 In the fall you’ll likely have a larger load with more layers, so you may want to increase the capacity of your pack up the 20+ liter range.
 The Osprey Stratos 24 fits that criteria nicely, and it kept our gear reasonably dry during a recent rainstorm even when forgetting to use the built-in rain cover.
 If you have any electronics in your bag or don’t want to risk getting anything wet, the cover is integrated and easy to use.
 And the Stratos 24 is extremely comfortable with an advanced suspension and has all the bells and whistles that most hikers need.

-We think trekking poles always are a good idea, but they make even more sense in the fall when the trail may be wet and rocky.
-We’ve tested a number of poles and like the mostly-carbon Black Diamond Alpine Ergo best.
-A cheaper option is the REI Traverse Power Lock, which uses aluminum instead but hits a nice price point for the occasional hikers.
+Last but not least, we think trekking poles always are a good idea, but they make even more sense in the fall when the trail may be wet and have downed foliage.
+We’ve tested a number of poles and like the Black Diamond Trail Ergo Cork best, and a cheaper option is the REI Co-op Traverse Power Lock, which hits a nice price point for the occasional hikers.
+And if you want the lightest-weight option, consider a carbon model like the Gossamer Gear LT5 (for a bump in price).
 Regardless of which pair you choose, trekking poles will help with balance—particularly on downhills—and save your knees for more years of hiking.